Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

 ```

 <a name="info"></a>
-## Retrieving Specific Package Information
+## Retrieve Specific Package Information

-To get specific package information:
+To retrieve specific package information:

-1. Use the `package_manager_get_package_info()` function.The function fills the second parameter with the package information handle, which can then be used with the following `package_info_get_*()` functions to retrieve the specific information:
+1. Use the `package_manager_get_package_info()` function.
+This function fills the second parameter with the package information handle, which is then used with the following `package_info_get_*()` functions to retrieve the specific information:
   - package_info_get_label()
   - package_info_get_icon()
   - package_info_get_version()